jverzani/SpecialPolynomials.jl/docs/src/examples.md

 -5.0
 ```

-!!! note "Evaluation with `Basis` is not robust
+!!! note "Evaluation with `Basis` is not robust"
     The evaluation of a `Basis` object relies on a classical hypergeometric representation and for values of ``n`` as small as ``30`` can be very susceptible to round off error.